blackbhc/refactor/README.md

 ### Get start with examples

-To start with the built-in `Gadget4` fork, you can run the following steps:
+To get start with the built-in `Gadget4` fork, you can go through the following steps:

 1. Install `galotfa` as in previous section.
 2. Go into the `gadget4` directory, use as a normal `Gadget4` code, with additional configuration and runtime parameters, which are described in the <a href="#fork_gadget4">Fork of `Gadget4`</a> section.
-3. Copy the `galotfa.ini` from the `examples` directory into the working directory of your simulation, modify the parameters in the `galotfa.ini` file according to your requirement.
+3. Copy the `galotfa.ini` from the `examples` directory into the working directory of your simulation, namely the directory where you run the simulation.
+For example, if you run `Gadget4` by command like `mpirun -np 32 ./Gadeget4 param.txt`, then the working directory is the directory has the executable `Gadget4` and the parameter file `param.txt`.
+4. Modify the parameters in the `galotfa.ini` file according to your requirement.
-4. Run the simulation, and the output files will be generated in the `output_dir` specified in the `galotfa.ini` file.
+5. Run the simulation, and the output files will be generated in the `output_dir` specified in the `galotfa.ini` file.

 ### Complete illustrations